A decades-long peace vigil outside the White House is dismantled after Trump's order

 The vigil was started in 1981 by activist William Thomas to promote nuclear disarmament and an end to global conflicts.
 It is believed to be the longest continuous anti-war protest in U.S. history.
 When Thomas died in 2009, other protesters like Melaku-Bello manned the tiny tent and the banner, which read “Live by the bomb, die by the bomb," around the clock to avoid it being dismantled by authorities.

-The small but persistent act of protest was brought to Trump's attention during an event at the While House on Friday.
+The small but persistent act of protest was brought to Trump's attention during an event at the White House on Friday.

 Brian Glenn, a correspondent for the conservative network Real America’s Voice, told Trump the blue tent was an “eyesore” for those who come to the White House.